Western Forest

 Our call for support

-Our priorities now are to secure grant funding to get started, and to explore routes to additional private investment.
-We will support landowners to sell some of the environmental services provided by the Western Forest through high integrity carbon and nature markets, using world-leading mechanisms we already have in the West of England such as the Bristol Avon Catchment Market.
+Our call for support now is for new and existing partners to join us on the delivery journey.
+We especially want to support landowners to sell some of the environmental services provided by the Western Forest through high integrity carbon and nature markets, using world-leading mechanisms we already have in the West of England such as the Bristol Avon Catchment Market.

 Lead contact: Safia Gilder-Hodgson, Forest of Avon Trust